OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-Considered by many to be the problem child of China, the truth is that Taiwan is an independent nation rich in cultural heritage.
-To learn about life both past and present in this island once known as Formosa, you need to find the right sources.
-Here are seven non-fiction books that will help you truly understand Taiwan.
+To learn about life both past and present in the island once known as Formosa, you need to find the right sources.
+Here are seven non-fiction books that will help you truly understand Taiwan, its people and its culture.

 Taiwan: A Political History is an in-depth look into Taiwan’s struggles throughout history to gain an identity.
 The author delves deep into the political workings of the various leaders/governments since the first Chinese settlers right up to Chen Shui Bian’s presidency.